 2) Background (which is optional and not always necessary)

-3) Body (main contents) The content may even include a simple, small chart or diagram (if it contains lots of information, is complex or several pages, then include it in the “attachments” section).
+3) Body or Findings (main contents) The content may even include a simple, small chart or diagram (if it contains lots of information, is complex or several pages, then include it in the “attachments” section).
 When you use HEADINGS and a list . . . remember that after each heading it is more effective to write a short sentence or phrase to INTRODUCE the list.
 See the example here.

 4) Recommendation or Conclusion (use either one, depending on the subject/purpose of your report).